Moneglia

 Moneglia ([moˈneʎʎa]; Moneggia [muˈnedʒa]) is a comune (municipality) in the Metropolitan City of Genoa in the Italian region Liguria, located about 50 km southeast of Genoa.
 It is a tourist resort on the Riviera di Levante.
-In 2012 it was added to the list of I Borghi più belli d'Italia.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 Topography

 The village is placed on the eastern Ligurian Riviera, at the mouth of Petronio valley, about 56 km east of Genoa, which is the last town of the province.

 The village is located inside a large bay bounded by two capes, both rich in Mediterranean vegetation: Punta Moneglia in the west and Punta Rospo in the east.
 While the first is completely wild and accessible only by trail, the second has several residential areas to the village of Lemeglio.

 The municipality includes, in addition to the main village, the frazioni of Bracco, Casale, Camposoprano, Comeglio, Crova, Facciù, Lemeglio, Littorno, San Lorenzo, San Saturnino and Tessi.

-It is bordered to the north by the municipality of Castiglione Chiavarese, to the south is washed by the Ligurian sea, to the west by the municipality of Casarza Ligure and Sestri Levante and to the east by municipality of Deiva Marina, in the province of La Spezia.
+It is bordered to the north by the municipality of Castiglione Chiavarese, to the south is washed by the Ligurian Sea, to the west by the municipality of Casarza Ligure and Sestri Levante and to the east by municipality of Deiva Marina, in the province of La Spezia.